Chips-fr/uae4arm-rpi/README.md

       sudo apt-get install libmpeg2-4-dev
       sudo apt-get install autoconf

-   Then for Raspberry Pi 2 & 3:
+   Then for Raspberry Pi 2, 3 & 4:

       make

+   Of for Raspberry Pi 4 in 64 Bits (with OpenGLES by default otherwise see Makefile):

+      make PLATFORM=rpi64bits

    Or for Raspberry Pi 1: